 How many members of your family refuse to eat fruits or veggies because of the way they taste?
 Parents are supposed to set an example, but it’s awfully difficult to enjoy a tasteless fruit snack or vegetable side dish.
 It’s true that when parents tend to not eat vegetables or fruit, their children probably won’t either.
 But our choices in types of food to eat are often determined on how it tastes.

 Ever bite into an apple that had no juicy flavor in it?
 You’d quickly notice how blah it was and throw it away.
-And if you’d ever visited an apple orchard or grown an apple tree in your backyard, you would hesitate before purchasing supermarket apples.
+And if you’d ever visited an apple orchard or grown an organic apple tree in your backyard, you would hesitate before purchasing supermarket apples that are not organic.
 Of course, anybody who tastes a dull-flavored apple, peach, or tomato, for example, would be apt to leave either of those items off of future grocery lists.

 Supermarket peaches, for instance, often feel hard to the touch.
 They aren’t as tasty as juicy ripe peaches taken directly from the tree.
 Keep in mind, though, that if you purchase one from a fruit stand on the side of the road, you’d better eat it or can it soon.
 That’s because it’s 100% fresh – and it will go bad if ignored for more than two or three days.
 Learn more on how long a batch of peaches will last by reading tips that stilltasty.com has to offer.